zieren/eltern-emailer/README.md

 Eltern-Emailer can check for the notification email sent by the portal whenever a new message is available.
 This requires a dedicated email account as described [above](#sending-messages-to-teachers).

-You should configure the email account you are currently using for the portal to forward notification emails or simply all emails to this new address.
+You can simply configure the email account you are currently using for the portal to forward notification emails or simply all emails to this new address.
 Emails that are not notifications (e.g. sick leave confirmations) will also trigger a check, but this is rare and should not cause problems.

 ## Running the Application